 Last fall, our friend (and editor) Melanie reached out with the desire to design her own stencil—and use that stencil for one of our of our Custom DIY Kits.
-She documented her process here, and we’ve named her design “Circus”—as a nod to her high-flying talents.
+She documented her process, and we’ve named her design “Circus”.
 (She also likes the subtitle, “If Not Now, When.”)
 Seen above, the finished artwork is approximately 24.3” x 30.1” and is the result of several months of work and many conversations between our studio and hers.

 When I spoke with her on the phone last week, she mentioned that “creating a stencil from scratch was much harder than I expected.
 You’ve made it seem so easy.”
 I have to admit that this made me giggle a bit because I once felt the same way.
 When you are learning just about any skill for the first time, there is a moment when it just feels hard.
 To date, we have over 550 stencil designs in our archives, and there are some days where it still feels challenging.

 As Melanie was starting, we tried to give her a few tips, which we’ve shared below:

 Think about the size and the shape of the individual motifs you are designing and how these shapes interact with one another.